Name the top 7 benefits of 529 plans

 4. Low maintenance.

-- A 529 plan is a very hands-off way to save for college - to enroll, simple visit the plan's website or contact your financial advisor.
+- A 529 plan is a very hands-off way to save for education - to enroll, simply visit the plan's website or contact your financial advisor.

 - The ongoing investment management of the account is handled by an outside investment company hired as the program manager or by the state treasurer's office.

 - Contributions to a 529 plan do not have to be reported on your federal tax return.

 - You won't receive a Form 1099 to report taxable or nontaxable earnings until the year you make withdrawals.